llylly/DSRS/README.md

 > Linyi Li, Jiawei Zhang, Tao Xie, Bo Li.
 Double Sampling Randomized Smoothing.
 ICML 2022

 We will upload all code, model weights, and experiment data by the conference start date.
-If you would like to obtain these (possibly unorganized) resources before that date, please request Linyi Li via email: linyi2@illinois.edu.
+If you would like to obtain these (possibly unorganized) resources before that date, please request from Linyi Li via email: linyi2@illinois.edu.

 ```